On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Decision-Making Scenarios and Optimization Problem Formulations

-Given the OOS technologies, service types, and target subsystems of the spacecraft to be serviced, the OOS provider's operational effort determines the service's responsiveness and cost.
-For example, if the OOS provider allocates more resources (e.g., additional servicing spacecraft, depots, and propellant for faster orbital transfers), the servicing cost increases, but so does responsiveness.
-While a detailed investigation of operational rule-setting and cost estimation should be a separate research topic, here we introduce a first-cut model representing the relationship between cost and responsiveness as follows:
+Given the OOS technologies, service types, and target subsystems, higher responsiveness generally requires greater operational effort, such as additional servicers, depots, and propellant for faster orbital transfers.
+To capture this trade-off, we adopt the following first-cut model relating cost and responsiveness:

-Here, $\scost{\oos,\min}$ ($>0$) denotes the lower bound of the cost, $\rrate{\oos,\mathrm{ideal}}$ ($>0$) represents the upper bound of responsiveness, and $\alpha_1$ ($>0$) and $\alpha_2$ ($>0$) are shape parameters.
-This function is strictly decreasing with respect to MTTR, exhibiting knee points and two asymptotes parallel to the cost and MTTR axes.
-Figure \ref{fig: oos cost structure} illustrates the overall trend and the effect of each parameter.

-Such a relationship, where increased effort yields greater outcomes but with a diminishing rate of increment, reflects the trade-off between service cost and responsiveness.
-This behavior is consistent with empirical observations in terrestrial logistics \cite{chopra2019supply} and prior studies on OOS \cite{dujonchay2017quantification, luu2020valuation, ho2020semi}.
+Here, $\scost{\oos,\min}$ ($>0$) denotes the lower bound of the service cost, $\rrate{\oos,\mathrm{ideal}}$ ($>0$) denotes the upper bound of service responsiveness, and $\alpha_1$ ($>0$) and $\alpha_2$ ($>0$) are shape parameters.
+This function is strictly decreasing with respect to MTTR and exhibits diminishing returns as responsiveness approaches its ideal bound.
+Such a relationship, in which greater operational effort yields improved responsiveness at a diminishing rate, is consistent with empirical observations in terrestrial logistics \cite{chopra2019supply} and prior OOS-related studies \cite{dujonchay2017quantification, luu2020valuation, ho2020semi}.

-With the aid of the cost-responsiveness function, we formulate the optimization problem $\prob{2}$, representing the decision-making of the OOS provider: